 - Deliver on the promise of the South Africa Just Energy Transition Partnership (JETP), with the US, Germany, France and EU.
 The partnership was launched with a commitment to work through details over the next 12 months, which will need to see delivery of new, significant concessional finance, stronger technical and financial expertise, and clarity on implementation.
 The Presidency can partner with the CIF and ADB mechanisms, the new CATA initiative, and civil society, to encourage and activate similar schemes in countries such as Indonesia, India, Viet Nam and Philippines.

 - Engage the US to ensure its Build Back Better World (B3W) and New Zero World initiatives prioritise energy infrastructure.
 The ETC can help matchmake country energy transition needs with B3W funding, while the Presidency can champion innovative ways to further fund coal to clean transitions.
 This includes recycling IMF Special Drawing Rights (SDRs), and leveraging growing philanthropic interest in supporting the energy transition, such as the new Global Energy Alliance for People and Planet (GEAPP), to deliver ambitious coal to clean outcomes by COP27.

 - Ensure coal phase out remains central to multilateral climate discussions in 2022, including the pathway to a just transition.
 Both the G7 and G20 can provide venues to deepen progress made in 2021.

-The progress on the global coal agenda achieved in 2021 resulted from sustained diplomatic engagement and high-level leadership.
+The progress on the global coal-to-clean agenda achieved in 2021 resulted from sustained diplomatic engagement and high-level leadership.
 The hard work continues for the COP26 Presidency during 2022.
-With enough resources and strategic partnerships, it can build on political momentum from Glasgow and see an accelerated global transition from coal to clean become a reality.
+With enough resources and strategic partnerships, it can build on political momentum from Glasgow and see an accelerated global transition from coal-to-clean become a reality.
 Consigning coal to history is the compelling core of keeping 1.5°C alive.